 CHARGES: DWI – Another in a long list of drunk driving arrests may finally land Zachary Lengfield in the slammer for a year

 2/6/19 – Zachary Kenneth Lengfield, 25, of Piney Point, Md.
 It’s back to the lawyer again for a veteran DUI driver.
 St. Mary’s Sheriff Tim Cameron reports that DFC.
 Davis responded to the 16500 block of Piney Point Road in Piney Point regarding a disturbance inside a vehicle.
 DFC.
-Davis located the vehicle, and conducted a traffic stop on the vehicle after observing a traffic infraction.
+Davis located the vehicle and conducted a traffic stop on the vehicle after observing a traffic infraction.
 The operator of the vehicle was identified as Zachary Kenneth Lengfield.
-Lengfield was determined by Deputy John Davis to be operating the vehicle under the influence of alcohol.
-Lengfield was arrested and charged with Driving Vehicle Under the Influence of Alcohol, and Driving Vehicle While Impaired by Alcohol.
+Deputy John Davis determined Lengfield to be operating the vehicle under the influence of alcohol.
+Lengfield was arrested and charged with Driving Vehicle Under the Influence of Alcohol and Driving Vehicle While Impaired by Alcohol.
 Lengfield is represented by Leonardtown attorney Kevin J. McDevitt, known as the Gunslinger Lawyer.

 • Zachary Kenneth Lengfield, 22, of Piney Point, Md., was charged with DUI on 1/10/16 by S/Tpr.
 E. M. Evans; Lengfield was arrested at 12:15 am on Rt.
 5 at Potato Hill Farm Lane.